Aditya0908/Farmii/README.md

 ## Inspiration 💡
 In todays condition farming became very difficult which is very important part of our India.
 Taking good crop with good yield is vry important.
-So we decided to do an web project name [Farmi][].
+So we decided to do this project.

 ## What it does 🤖
 - Farmi is basically a crop predictor which helps to predict crop on the basis of Soil sample analysis and the rainfall in that area.